mmaxin/hide-and-seek-game/rules.md

 - *You can still be found while repositioning!*

-> **Hiders are not allowed to reposition during the remaining 13 minutes of each round.**
+> **Hiders may *not* reposition after the Photo Window ends for that round.**

 - *Wherever you are at the 2 minute mark is your new location!
-You must stop moving, and send your photo from there.
+You must stop moving, and send your photo from there.*

 > **Hiders must include "REPOSITION!" when they send their photo for that round.**